-Even with something as simple as a mechanical cash register, people had to be literally shown real life demonstrations to fully wrap their head around the innovation.
+Even with something as simple as a mechanical cash register, people had to be literally shown real-life demonstrations over decades to fully wrap their head around an innovation that is used commonly today.
 The bottom line implications were real but they were “ahead of their time” to the majority.
-The Pattersons were able to see the future of how businesses would operate and wanted be the evangelists for a machine that would provide better financial visibility to deter theft.
+The Pattersons were able to see the future of how businesses would operate and became the evangelists for a machine that would provide better financial visibility to deter mismanagement.

 Cash Registers were the edge in business before computers.
 They were the original financial software.
 What trend or tools are we ignoring that might significantly impact the bottom line simply because we haven’t stopped to understand how it works?
 Don’t go and purchase every new solution that comes your way.

 Instead, why not see a demonstration to better understand the value of solutions you might be overlooking.
 After all, everyone now knows how a cash register works.